Open Banking has arrived

 Real-time Analytics to fight fraud

 Even though Open Banking is clearly the way forward, there are certain challenges that accompany this new wave.
-The added conveniences provided to consumer banking will lead to rise in transaction volume which in turn is likely to make banks more vulnerable to fraudulent and illicit activity.
-But if you catch fraud in real time, you have the opportunity to stop it before any big damage occurs.
+The added conveniences provided to consumer banking will lead to rising in transaction volume which in turn is likely to make banks more vulnerable to fraudulent and illicit activity.
+But if you catch fraud in real-time, you have the opportunity to stop it before any big damage occurs.
 It will take human beings too long to parse and interpret information that reveals fraud, thus Real-Time Analytics-Based Detection is Key to catch fraud.
 Banks can establish a baseline of normal transaction activity and there on identify anomalies using real-time analytics that could signal potential fraud.

 The harsh fact some of the popular surveys have revealed is that Less than 20% of surveyed banks make extensive use of predictive data analytics to power improvements in the customer experience and operational performance Analytics can help banks become smarter in tackling challenges and analytics services in banking is still in its infancy with a lot of untapped value still left to be uncovered.
 The overall surge of analytics in banking is increasing and is expected to quadruple by 2020.